-This Whole Wheat Soda Bread is a favorite in Scotland and Ireland.
-It is a close relative of the scone, easy to make and fast, not to mention quite delicious.
-It doesn’t require yeast, just buttermilk and baking soda.
+This whole-wheat soda bread is a favorite in Ireland and Scotland.
+It is a close relative of the scone that’s fast and easy to make, not to mention quite delicious.
+It doesn’t require yeast... — just buttermilk and baking soda.
 It takes about 35 minutes from thinking about it to pulling it out of the oven.
-You can fold in raisins or nuts before you add the buttermilk for something a little different.
+You can fold in raisins or nuts before you add the buttermilk for a pop of sweetness or crunch.

-3. Make a well in the mixture and stir in the buttermilk.
+Make a well in the mixture and stir in the buttermilk.
 Mix until you have a soft, sticky dough.
-Turn the dough onto a floured surface, cut the dough in half and shape into 2 rounds about 1¾-inches thick.
+Turn the dough onto a floured surface, cut the dough in half, and shape into 2 rounds about 1¾-inches thick.

-You can make substitute buttermilk by adding 1 tablespoon of lemon juice or 1 teaspoon of cream of Tartar to 1 cup of regular milk.
+You can make buttermilk by adding 1½ tablespoons of lemon juice or 1½ teaspoons of cream of tartar to 1½ cup of regular milk.